Reading candlesticks: learn how candlesticks work!

 Three white soldiers

-Candlesticks that indicate a downward trend
+Candlestick patterns that indicate a falling trend

-The high test or inverse hammer
+High test or inverse hammer

-hightestThe inverse hammer or high test is the opposite form of the low test or hammer.
+The inverse hammer or high test is the opposite shape of the low test or hammer.
 This candle is also called the hanging man.
-In a high test, the open and close are in the bottom half of the bar, while the price has moved up considerably during that period.
+In a high test, the open and close are in the lower half of the bar, while the price actually rose significantly during that period.

 Bearish engulfing bar

-Bearish engulfing bar With a Bearish Engulfing bar, you can see that sellers take over from the buyers.
-After this, the price is likely to fall.
-You will then see a smaller rising bar, followed by a large falling bar.
+Bearish engulfing barWith a bearish engulfing bar, the sellers take over from the buyers, after which the price is likely to drop.
+You then see a smaller rising bar followed by a large falling bar.

 The bearish engulfing bar is the counterpart of the bullish engulfing bar.